 Pay increase

-Pay expectations even
+Pay expectations remain even

 More on this topic